shinchanat/ig/README.md

 ## InputStringType :

-   * We have a new type in squig and that is called InputStringType.
+   * Squig has a new datatype called InputStringType.
      It's very similar to StringType , anything that's enclosed within a single quotes is considered as InputStringType.